How to ... Start a SWAT Team

-A specially trained tactical unit could be the winning weapon in your
+A specially trained tactical unit could be the winning weapon in your agency's arsenal.

 by Dean Scoville